wheresrhys/fetch-mock/docs/_api-mocking/mock_response.md

 title: "response"
 position: 1.2
 description: |-
-  Response to send matched calls.
   Configures the http response returned by the mock.
-Can take any of the following values (or be a `Promise` for any of them, enabling full control when testing race conditions etc.).
+Accepts any of the following values or a `Promise` for any of them (useful when testing race conditions etc.).
 Unless otherwise stated, all responses have a `200` status
 types:
   - String
   - Object